faizan-multani/javaScript/OOPs/Call_and_This.md

 # call() :
 - call() is a method that allows you to invoke a function with a specific this context.
-The this keyword in JavaScript refers to the object that is currently executing the code, and its value is determined by how a function is called.
+The 'this' keyword in JavaScript refers to the object that is currently executing the code, and its value is determined by how a function is called.
 ```
 function SetUsername(username){
     //complex DB calls